 Must-attend classes for Northern Nevada gardeners

-- FEB.
-4 – Selecting & Growing Fruit Trees – Michael Janik, Washoe County Master Gardener Volunteer and Certified Arborist, will take you on a journey from winter through fall and discuss fruit tree needs in northern Nevada including soil, USDA zones and chill hours, watering and pest control.
+- Feb.
+2nd – Selecting & Growing Fruit Trees: Michael Janik, Washoe County Master Gardener Volunteer and Certified Arborist, will take you on a journey from winter through fall and discuss fruit tree needs in northern Nevada including soil, USDA zones and chill hours, watering and pest control.
 Michael will list fruit varieties he has grown and currently growing to determine suitability for our climate.
 (ISA CEU’s have been requested)

-- MAR.
-3 – Training & Pruning Fruit Trees – Michael Janik, Washoe County Master Gardener Volunteer and Certified Arborist, will present fruit tree pruning basics and how trees respond to pruning.
+- Mar.
+2nd – Training & Pruning Fruit Trees: Michael Janik, Washoe County Master Gardener Volunteer and Certified Arborist, will present fruit tree pruning basics and how trees respond to pruning.
 Michael will review size control using appropriate rootstocks, how proper early training will reduce the need for pruning as the tree matures, and when to prune.
 Step-by-step instructions for training fruit trees as central leaders, open center, and espaliers which will embolden any novice pruner.
 (ISA CEU’s have been requested)

-Persons in need of special accommodations or assistance must call or notify Wendy Hanson Mazet at 775-336-0274 or firstname.lastname@example.org at least three days prior to the scheduled class.
+Persons in need of special accommodations or assistance must call or notify Rachel McClure at 775-336-0274 or firstname.lastname@example.org at least three days prior to the scheduled class.